eddiesTime/sme_app/gfm_documentation.md

 }
 ```

-*Code snippet 07: Example how Theme can be Accessed*
+*Code snippet 07: Example how Theme Can Be Accessed*

-## What is State?
+## What Is State?

 Contents of the Section